DaveBackus/Data_Bootcamp_Book/pandas-input.md

   df = pd.read_csv(file)
   ```

-Once we've set the path, we read the csv file as before.  `read_excel()` works the same way.
+Once we've set the path, we read the csv file as before.  `read_excel()` works the same way with Excel files.

 <!--
 **Reading from the current working directory.** An alternative is to set the current working directory (cwd).
 How we do that depends on our environment, which is why we prefer the other approach:  It works in all environments.
 In Spyder, the path of the cwd is in a textbox at the top on the right side.
 (Take a look, make sure you can find it.)
 If the cwd is where our data file is, skip the next part.
 If not, we can reset it in two steps: